 · A suitable instrument at home for practice.

 o Piano students are encouraged to have an acoustic piano with at least two (2) working pedals and a bench of the correct height.
-(Digital pianos and electric keyboards do not make an acceptable instrument for practicing basic piano skills.
-An acoustic piano is highly encouraged.)
+(Digital pianos and electric keyboards do not make an acceptable instrument for practicing basic piano skills because of the detriment to good muscle development.
+An acoustic piano is highly encouraged.
+Students may begin lessons with a keyboard, but are encouraged to get a good quality acoustic piano or hybrid piano as soon as possible.)
 Acoustic pianos must be tuned at least once a year.
 Be sure to ask for a referral to an experienced tuner.

 o Violin students must have an acoustic violin in acceptable working order with no broken strings or parts, and a bow of an acceptable quality that is maintained and re-haired as needed.
 Be sure to ask for a referral to an experienced violin repairman.